Opening hours

 Arrival

-An ÖBB bus (line 4111) runs hourly from Schwaz or Jenbach railway station to the visitor car park at Tratzberg Castle.
+Bus: An ÖBB bus (line 601) runs every hour from Schwaz or Jenbach railway station in the direction of „Stans / Tratzberg“ to the visitor car park at Tratzberg Castle.
+This is also where the Schlosswirt is located.